alteryx/woodwork/docs/source/start.rst

     data.head(5)

 As we can see, this is a DataFrame containing different data types.
-Let's use woodwork to create a DataTable.
+Let's use Woodwork to create a DataTable.

 .. ipython:: python